-Principles of Crop Production
+Principles of Animal and Crop Husbandry

 Forage Crop and Grassland Management (Option)

-Here the expectation is students apply the practical, technical and professional skills developed in Year 1 (L4) to a relevant self-driven project within the industry.
+Students will apply the practical, technical and professional skills developed in Year 1 (L4) to a relevant self-driven project within the industry.
 Using a structured work environment students identify a suitable project, and collaborate with their supervisor in developing and managing the project, and reporting on the outcomes.
 Students will be encouraged to use the project to develop professional relationships and target their chosen career options along with creating a positive digital footprint.